 - The EU Commission should propose a specific EU Agroforestry Strategy to support a policy framework for the development of agroforestry in Europe.
 The various forms of agroforestry include mixed farming - both silvoarable and/or silvopasture.
-This White Paper provides a rationale and key elements for an EU Agroforestry Strategy. - The EU Commission should address land issues at the European level proposing to develop a separate EU Agricultural Land Strategy.
-This is to create the adequate policy framework for ensuring that enough land is dedicated to sustainable agriculture and nature restoration.
+This White Paper provides a rationale and key elements for an EU Agroforestry Strategy. - 2.
+The EU Commission should address land issues at the European level proposing to develop a separate EU Agricultural Land Strategy.
+This is to create the adequate policy framework for ensuring that enough land is dedicated to sustainable agriculture and nature restoration. - 3.
+The EU Commission should propose the increased uptake and maintenance of agroforestry in any future reform of the Common Agricultural Policy (CAP).